Prof. Peter K. Yu

 Peter L. Lindseth, University of Connecticut School of Law

-and Mônica Rosina, Fundação Getulio Vargas Law School, Brazil
+Mônica Rosina, Fundação Getulio Vargas Law School, Brazil

 The transformative impacts of digitalization on society are visible both within nation states and across borders.
 Information and communication technologies are typically considered beneficial for democracy.
 Nevertheless, this book explores the challenges that technology brings to democracy, and in so doing advances our understanding of this crucial digital, social and political phenomenon.
 It contributes to the broader discussion of the relationship between international, national and sub-national norms, institutions and actors in an increasingly connected world.